-Yeast infections, bacterial vaginosis and cytolytic vaginosis are the most common vaginal infections we treat here in our Toronto clinic.
+A yeast infection, bacterial vaginosis and cytolytic vaginosis are the most common vaginal infections we treat here in our Toronto clinic.

 We also treat common STDs such as trichomoniasis, herpes and HPV, and abnormal growths such as cervical dysplasia, fibroids and endometriosis.

-Although we haven’t had a chance to get all of our practitioners on video to talk about these issues, our excellent team of naturopathic doctors sees a lot of them and has a proven track record of treating them using a natural approach.
+Our excellent team of naturopathic doctors sees a lot of them and has a proven track record of treating them using a natural approach.

 Yeast Infections – Dr. Kate Whimster, Naturopathic Doctor

 - Yeast infection symptoms.
 The presence of yeast in the vaginal area is normal.
-But if there’s a lot, or if it keeps recurring and you have itching, burning, discharge, sometimes pain, then naturopathic medicine can intervene to take care of it.
+But if there’s a lot, or if it keeps recurring and you have itching, burning, discharge, sometimes pain.
+Then naturopathic medicine can intervene to take care of it.

 - Conventional vs naturopathic medicine.
-Over-the-counter medications such as creams that treat the yeast infection can often get rid of it, but it always comes back, whereas naturopathic medicine fixes the imbalance that’s causing the infection in the first place.
-Also, conventional doctors often treat cytolytic vaginosis as a yeast infection, but they need to be treated differently because they’re entirely different organisms.
+Over-the-counter medications such as creams that treat the yeast infection can often get rid of it, but it always comes back.
+Whereas naturopathic medicine fixes the imbalance that’s causing the infection in the first place.
+Also, conventional doctors often treat cytolytic vaginosis as a yeast infection.
+But they need to be treated differently because they’re entirely different organisms.

 - Short-term yeast infection treatment.
 We look at the root yeast infection causes and treat them.
 Low-sugar diet with very few starches, perhaps a temporary candida diet.
-There are a lot of anti-fungal herbs you can take, getting more sleep doing some hygienic stuff like wearing cotton underwear, not wearing underwear at night when you sleep – that kind of thing for some people can make a big difference.
+There are a lot of anti-fungal herbs you can take; getting more sleep doing some hygienic stuff like wearing cotton underwear; not wearing underwear at night when you sleep – that kind of thing for some people can make a big difference.
 Suppositories that are anti-fungal will get rid of the yeast, and oral probiotics will replenish the normal bacteria.

 Yeast Infections – Dr. Tehseen Meghji, Naturopathic Doctor

 - What to do at home.
-At home you can follow a low sugar diet, because sugar feeds yeast, so that’s one of the main things to be aware of when you have yeast infections.
-Also avoid wearing things that are synthetic origin – so making sure that you’re wearing cotton underwear and favoring unfragrant soaps and pads over tampons – natural cotton pads are better.
+At home you can follow a low sugar diet, because sugar feeds yeast.
+So that’s one of the main things to be aware of when you have yeast infections.
+Also avoid wearing things that are synthetic origin.
+So, making sure that you’re wearing cotton underwear and favoring unfragrant soaps and pads over tampons – natural cotton pads are better.